tkhahns/multimodal-data-pipeline/packages/cv_models/README.md

   soon-to-be-deprecated APIs such as `scipy.stats.bayes_mvs`.
 - After syncing, run `poetry install` here (and optionally `poetry lock`) so the new versions are compiled before you launch the pipeline.
+- FACT now pulls in [`FacePerceiver/facer`](https://github.com/FacePerceiver/facer)
+  for RetinaFace detection and FaRL alignment.
+The analyzer automatically combines FaCER crops with Py-Feat's AU head; export `CV_FACT_FORCE_LEGACY=1` if you need to fall back to the old Haar/MediaPipe heuristic.
+Installing `mmsegmentation` is optional but enables the dense 68-point alignment model.

 ## Upstream vision analyzers